python/cpython/Doc/library/html.parser.rst

 .. method:: HTMLParser.handle_pi(data)

    Method called when a processing instruction is encountered.
-The *data* parameter will contain the entire processing instruction.
+The *data* parameter will be the entire processing instruction.
 For example, for the processing instruction ``<?proc color='red'>``, this method would be called as ``handle_pi("proc color='red'")``.
 It is intended to be overridden by a derived class; the base class implementation does nothing.